chrystalchern/xara-docs/source/user/manual/model/geomTransf/Corotational.rst

 ^^^^^^^^^^^^

+.. deprecated:: 0.0.8

+   This formulation is made obsolete by the new :ref:`Corotational02 <CorotTR02>` formulation.
+   ``Corotational02`` corrects several bugs in the original ``Corotational`` formulation.
+   The original ``Corotational`` transformation will continue to be supported to ensure prior investigations remain reproducible, but all new analyses should use the new :ref:`Corotational02 <CorotTR02>` formulation.

 The corotational coordinate transformation performs a geometric transformation from a *basic* system [1]_ to the global coordinate system.
 [2]_

 .. tabs::